The Rev. Dr. Richard M. Simpson

 Missioner for Servant Leadership

 Jennifer has been the Director of the Berkshire Servant Leadership Center since its beginning in 2007 and founding Vice President of BIO, Berkshires Interfaith Organizing, in 2014.
 She holds a Bachelor’s Degree in Social Work from Elmira College, and a Masters in Divinity from Berkley Divinity School at Yale University.
-She currently lives in Pittsfield Massachusetts with her husband, and two daughters.
+She currently lives in Pittsfield Massachusetts with her husband, her two daughters and her son.